javierandres-dev/unal-team7_P65_C4_DW/README.md

 * accountDB

 ### Running with Nodejs locally
-Then you can download this repository, open three terminals window and navigate to the folder in each terminal, and then type the following.
+Then you can download this repository, open four terminals window and navigate to the folder in each terminal, and then type the following.
 #### Terminal 1
 ##### Auth - First microservice